- All-new fifth-generation Corsa revealed

 The eight-speed automatic has a drive mode select rocker switch including a manual mode, allowing you to take advantage of the standard steering wheel-mounted paddles.
 Eco mode has a coasting function, while Sport sharpens up the throttle response and gear holding.

-This generation of Corsa will also introduce matrix LED headlights, under Vauxhall’s IntelliLux brand name.
+This generation of Corsa will also introduce matrix LED headlights, under Vauxhall’s IntelliLux brand name - at this stage it's not yet clear if they will be standard-fit items on high-spec Corsas or optional across the range.

 New Vauxhall Corsa: first driving impressions